 Requirements for Completion

-- Three high level courses in Physics at undergraduate level or a minor in physics
+- three high-level courses in physics at the undergraduate level or a minor in physics

-- Completed PhD in Physics, Engineering, or associated disciplines
+- completed a PhD in physics, engineering or associated discipline

 |ESE/BME 589 ||Biological Imaging Technology||Spring, 3||O’Sullivan|

 |BME 5071||Radiobiology||Spring, 2||Rogers|

 |TBD||Advance Clinical Medical Physics Lab||Summer, 2||TBD|

 Although certificate programs do not qualify for federal loan programs, private loans could be available.
 For more information, contact Johanna Sengheiser at firstname.lastname@example.org.